ekopter/scientific_communication_support_website/docs/7_Blog_1_Feedback_framework.md

 The depth at which you *give* feedback will likely vary throughout a text (for some problems, you might be able to give deeper feedback than other problems), and will generally depend a lot on the depth of your knowledge of the topic/research, the stage that the writing is at, and how much time you have.

-The dept at which you *take* feedback will also vary throughout a text - you might not like the deep feedback that somebody gives you (or their deep feedback might even change a passage to be incorrect!) but the shallow aspect of that feedback (that the presence of these edits indicate *where* there is a problem) is likely very legitimate - so although you may not take the editors suggested changes, you still need to change the problematic section.
+The depth at which you *take* feedback will also vary throughout a text - you might not like the deep feedback that somebody gives you (or their deep feedback might even change a passage to be incorrect!) but the shallow aspect of that feedback (that the presence of these edits indicate *where* there is a problem) is likely very legitimate - so although you may not take the editors suggested changes, you still need to change the problematic section.

 Also, it's important to remember that feedback need not be all about problems with a text!
 If there is a passage that is particularly well-written, a section that is particularly easy to read, and/or a notably great choice of wording or terminology, definitely put in a comment to let the author know!
 They can then attempt to replicate whatever they did in the good section when trying to improve problematic sections.